Fred Carter: Legacy

 On December 1, 2007, Carter had his jersey, number "33", retired at halftime of the Mount St. Mary's v.
-Loyola men's basketball game at Coach Jim Phelan Court in Knott Arena in Emmitsburg, Maryland.
+Loyola College of Baltimore men's basketball game at Coach Jim Phelan Court in Knott Arena in Emmitsburg, Maryland.
+He was the first Mountaineer basketball player to have his number retired.

 Carter is also known for popularizing the "fist bump."